mojodojodev/mojodojo.dev/guides/intro_to_mojo/2-basic-types.md

 _This is in very early stages and under heavy development_

 ## PythonObject
-To understand how Mojo can interact with the Python ecosystem, and why Mojo can do certain things so much faster, let's start by running code through the Python interpreter to get a [PythonObject](https://docs.modular.com/mojo/MojoPython/PythonObject.html) back:
+Let's start by running code through the Python interpreter from Mojo to get a [PythonObject](https://docs.modular.com/mojo/MojoPython/PythonObject.html) back:

 ```mojo